This page shows who is leading each of the curriculum areas/subjects at Greenfields during 2024/25.

 As soon as our children start with us at Greenfields, Music is high on our agenda.
 We strive to deliver high-quality music provision for all pupils in the three areas of curriculum, co-curricular and enrichment, and against the following key features:

-• Timetable discrete curriculum music sessions
+- Timetable discrete curriculum music sessions

-• Clear, music progression through our carefully planned out music curriculum starting in our Early Years
+- Clear, music progression through our carefully planned out music curriculum starting in our Early Years

-• Access to lessons across a range of instruments
+- Access to lessons across a range of instruments

-• A school choir
+- A school band

-• Our fully equip music room hosts our sessions
+- Our fully equip music room

-• Termly school performance
+- Termly school performances

 Look at some of the opportunities our children have already had this year;